npechl/ELIXIR-BFSP-Odyssey/README.md

-# MBioG
+# Odyssey

-MBioG is a shiny application for the exploration of molecular biodiversity in Greece.
+Odyssey is an R shiny application for the exploration of Molecular Biodiversity in Greece.

 ## Table of Contents